I don’t remember the time or the day, but I do remember the date.

-And I didn’t either. (she was afraid he’d make her look like a clown…”after all,” she said, “what man really knows how to do makeup?”)
+“He’ll make me look like a clown,” she laughed.
+“What man really knows how to do makeup?”

 So, as she fretted over these silly things with a humor that only she could, I made a promise, and I intended to keep it.

 I pulled into the empty parking lot, numb.
-I wanted to hold tight to every last memory I could.
+I wanted to hold tight to every last memory.

-How is it that these would be the last moments I’d spend alone with my mother?
+How could it be that these would be the last moments I’d spend alone with my mother?

-My friend Amy and Betty, my mom’s hairdresser, met me there.
+My friend Amy and Betty – mom’s hairdresser – met me there.
 I could do always do mom’s hair, but I could never get her bangs right.
 I’d do everything else and leave those for her to finish.
-So Betty agreed to come help make sure mom’s bangs were just right.
+So, Betty agreed to come help make sure they were right.
 One last time.

-As a child, I never envisioned my mom not being here.
+As a child, I never envisioned my mom not being a part of my life.
 Though, because of her illness, I feared losing her…I never really thought I would.
 We had our rough patches like most mothers and daughters – 99.9% of them completely my fault.
 But as I grew into adulthood, something changed: we became best friends.

 I love that we had those years.

 I walked into the funeral home in a fog.
-Mr Green met me there, and together we walked into the room to view my mother’s body.
+Mr Green met me there, and together, we walked into the room to where he’d placed mom’s body.
 He left me there, alone.

 Very alone.
-I’ve never felt more alone than I did in that moment.
+I’m pretty sure I’ll never feel more alone than I did in that moment.

 A million memories, a million what-if’s…I remember asking God why.

-And it was in that moment…that whispered why moment…that the Lord put the verse in 2 Corinthians on my heart.
+And in that moment…that whispered why moment…the Lord put the verse in 2 Corinthians on my heart.
 I couldn’t remember it just right, but I did remember that for the Christian, to be absent from the body is to be present with the Lord.